-Attackers are developing bigger, scarier, and more complex viruses, but increasingly, the biggest part of cyber security that businesses should be wary of is the human aspect.
-Companies can build secure infrastructure protected from external threats with firewalls and private networks, but that doesn’t mitigate the risk of threats, malicious or unintentional, from inside the organisation.
+Attackers are developing bigger, scarier, and more complex viruses every day.
+Increasingly however, the biggest part of cyber security that businesses should be wary of is the human aspect.
+Companies may be able to build secure infrastructure protected from external threats with firewalls and private networks, but that doesn’t mitigate the risk of threats, malicious or unintentional, from inside the organisation.

 Advances in social engineering

 Social engineering is the act of manipulating confidential data from an individual.
 Hackers could infect a network with malware and go in through the back door, or they could trick an employee into giving out a password and stroll right in through the front.

 As the average user becomes savvier to traditional methods of social engineering, hackers are having to be smarter in the ways that they try to obtain data.
 In a business sense, something as simple as tricking a user into clicking a malicious link can give the attacker access to the entire network.
 People know to ignore emails from pleading strangers who are in desperate need of bank details, but when that email comes from someone you know, you might think twice before clicking ‘Mark as spam’.

 Hackers can easily scroll through a potential target’s Facebook account to find the name of a friend of the victim.
 Then they can send the victim an email pretending to be that friend, and the victim will be more likely to fall for it if they think it’s come from someone they know.